chpmnrssll/chpmnrssll.github.com/README.md

 chpmnrssll.github.io
 =====================

+Multi-user content management app.
-Multiuser CMS experiment using PHP/MongoDB for cloud REST API hosted on OpenShift.
-Client app built using requireJS/backbone.js/marionette hosted on GitHub pages.
+Client app coded in RequireJS, Backbone.js, Marionette.js, Bootstrap and hosted on GitHub pages.
+Server is a simple REST API coded in PHP/Slim/MongoDB and hosted on OpenShift (cloud).